molstar/molstar/src/apps/mvs-stories/readme.md

 mvsStories.loadFromURL('https://raw.githubusercontent.com/molstar/molstar/master/examples/mvs/1cbs.mvsj');
 </script>
 ```

+- See [index.html](./index.html) for full example of how to embed the app.

 - For interactive development build (for production use `npm run build`) of the example that immediately reflects changes use: